liwies/kafka-workshop/README.md

         * ii) Once done, execute `docker build -t consumer-service .`.
 This will build the Docker container for the consumer service.
         * iii) Once done, execute `docker-compose up -d consumer-service`.
 This launches the container and `consumer-service` in detach mode.
 11. Go to your `consumer-service` output log and note that the messages from the topic have been consumed.
+        * i) Publish a few more messages from sample-login-data
 12. Let’s say we are only interested in events that are triggered during login.
 We want to send those to a different topic so that we can build dashboards on how many users logged in during a specific time period.
 13. This is where Kafka Streams come in.
 We can aggregate a different set of events into their own classification.
 14. **Streams Service (streams-service):**